amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 In addition:

-- Each `typar` must be a statically resolved type variable (See 5.1.2) in the form `^ident`.
+- Each `typar` must be a statically resolved type variable (see §5.1.2) in the form `^ident`.
 This ensures that the constraint is resolved at compile time against a corresponding named type.
-It also means that generic code cannot use this constraint unless that code is marked inline (See 14.6.7).
+It also means that generic code cannot use this constraint unless that code is marked inline (see §14.6.7).
 - The `member-sig` cannot be generic; that is, it cannot include explicit type parameter definitions.
-- The conditions that govern when a type satisfies a member constraint are specified in (See 14.5.4).
+- The conditions that govern when a type satisfies a member constraint are specified in (see §14.5.4).

-> [!NOTE]
-> Note: Member constraints are primarily used to define overloaded functions in the F#
-> library and are used relatively rarely in F# code.<br>
+> Note: Member constraints are primarily used to define overloaded functions in the F# library and are used relatively rarely in F# code.<br>
-> Uses of overloaded operators do not result in generalized code unless definitions are
->marked as inline.
-For example, the function<br>
+Uses of overloaded operators do not result in generalized code unless definitions are marked as inline.
+For example, the function<br><br> `let f x = x + x`<br><br>
->
-> `let f x = x + x`<br>
->
-> results in a function f that can be used only to add one type of value, such as int or float.
+results in a function `f` that can be used only to add one type of value, such as `int` or `float`.
 The exact type is determined by later constraints.

-A type variable may not be involved in the support set of more than one member constraint that has the same name, staticness, argument arity, and support set (See 14.5.4).
+A type variable may not be involved in the support set of more than one member constraint that has the same name, staticness, argument arity, and support set (see §14.5.4).
 If it is, the argument and return types in the two member constraints are themselves constrained to be equal.
 This limitation is specifically necessary to simplify type inference, reduce the size of types shown to users, and ensure the reporting of useful error messages.